-On the financing side, the city corporations and paurashavas do not have a separate line item for health in their budgets; health related activities are included in components like waste removal, mosquito control, etc. Within this line item, the budget for health is only limited to purchasing medicines and chemicals for supplying in emergencies, for use as disinfectants, for pathology tests, and for health-related national day observances.
-The health departments of city corporations deliver the vaccinations under the Expanded Programme on Immunization (EPI) with their health assistants and paramedics.
+On the financing side, the city corporations and paurashavas do not have a separate line item for health in their budgets; health related activities are embedded in functions like waste removal, mosquito control, etc. Within these line items, the budget for health is only limited to purchasing medicines and chemicals for supplying in emergencies, for use as disinfectants, for pathology tests, and for health-related national day observances.
+The health departments of city corporations deliver the vaccinations under the Expanded Programme on Immunization (EPI) through their health assistants and paramedics.
 The vaccines are provided by the Directorate General of Health Services, and the city corporations distribute the vaccines to different EPI centers and bear the transportation costs.
 An urban government has sanctioned posts for paramedics and one doctor, and salaries come from their own sources of revenue and from donor-funded projects implemented by NGOs.
-This is in line with the overall administrative organization in the country, which does not have fiscal decentralization, and there is no local participation in the resource allocation function.
+This practice is in line with the overall administrative organization in the country, which does not have fiscal decentralization, and there is no local participation in the resource allocation function.
 Streamlining the financing for the urban health sector would seem to be a necessary precondition for a fully functioning system.

 Box 1: Primary Health Care Services for the Urban Population in Chittagong